GoogleCloudPlatform/community/tutorials/artifactory-gcs-setup/index.md

 To move your Artifactory filestore to Cloud Storage, execute the following
 steps:

-* Ready Google Cloud Storage
+* Ready Cloud Storage
 * Ready Artifactory
 * Configure Artifactory to use Cloud Storage
 * Migrate your filestore to Cloud Storage

-## Before You Begin
+## Before you begin

-This tutorial assumes you already have a Google Cloud Platform (GCP) account and have completed the Google Cloud Storage [quickstart documentation](https://cloud.google.com/storage/docs/quickstarts).
+This tutorial assumes you already have a Google Cloud account and have completed the Cloud Storage [quickstart documentation](https://cloud.google.com/storage/docs/quickstarts).

 You also need to have a licensed copy of JFrog Artifactory Enterprise Edition. v4.6 or later, and have completed the Artifactory [installation procedure](https://www.jfrog.com/confluence/display/RTF/Installing+Artifactory).

 ## Costs

-This tutorial uses billable components of GCP, including:
+This tutorial uses billable components of Google Cloud, including Cloud Storage.

-- Google Cloud Storage

 You can use the [Pricing Calculator](https://cloud.google.com/products/calculator/) to generate a cost estimate based on your projected production usage.

-## Setting up Artifactory to Use Cloud Storage
+## Setting up Artifactory to use Cloud Storage

-### Step 1: Ready Google Cloud Storage
+### Step 1: Ready Cloud Storage

 Acquire the keys necessary for Cloud Storage and Artifactory interoperability, and create a Cloud Storage [Bucket](https://cloud.google.com/storage/docs/key-terms#buckets)